canastro/blog/content/blog/2019-09-01-react-ui-lib-part1/index.md

 > Storybook is a UI development environment and playground for UI components.
 The tool enables users to create components independently and showcase components interactively in an isolated development environment.

-We're going to add [storybook](https://storybook.js.org/) into your project a a few addons to add extra features to our stories.
+We're going to add [storybook](https://storybook.js.org/) and a few addons to add extra features to our stories.

+> By default, Storybook comes with a way to list stories and visualize them.
+Addons implement extra features for Storybooks to make them more useful.

 **[@storybook/addon-info](https://www.npmjs.com/package/@storybook/addon-info):**
-show additional information about your stories, properly configured it can show jsdocs of your props and the jsx of the usage of your component
+show additional information about your stories, properly configured it can show docs of your props and the jsx of the usage of your component

 **[@storybook/addon-knobs](https://www.npmjs.com/package/@storybook/addon-knobs):**
 adds a section on the bottom where you can add props modifiers to see how a component reacts to different props;

-In order to configure storybook, start by creating a `.storybook` folder with `addons.js` and `config.js` files.
+In order to configure storybook, start by creating a **.storybook** folder with **addons.js** and **config.js** files.

-1. Create a `addons.js` file to import our addons
+1. Create a **addons.js** file to import our addons that need a register step:

 ```js
 import '@storybook/addon-knobs/register';
 ```

-2. Create a `config.js` file.
+2. Create a **config.js** file.
 Here we configure our addons and tell storybook how to load your stories.
-Personally I prefer to have the stories as a file next to the component, prefixed with `.stories.js`.
+Personally I prefer to have the stories as a file next to the component, prefixed with **.stories.js**.

 ```js
 import { addDecorator, configure, setAddon } from '@storybook/react';